Mahadji Shinde | |||||

 Main article: Treaty of Salbai |

-After the British defeat, Hastings through Murre proposed a new treaty, known as the Treaty of Salbai, between the Peshwa and the British that would recognize Sawai Madhavrao as the Peshwa and grant Raghunath Rao a pension.
-The treaty also returned to Shinde all his territories west of the Yamuna and so was made to withdraw to Ujjain.
-A resident, Mr. David Anderson (1750-1825), of St. Germains[6] (who had negotiated the treaty) was at the same time appointed to Mahadji's court.
+After the defeats of the able British generals, Goddard and Murre in Konkan and Central India, respectively, Warren Hastings was forced to accept a fresh treaty, known as the Treaty of Salbai, recognizing the terms of the Marathas, which were to recognize Sawai Madhavrao as the Peshwa and grant Raghunathrao a pension.[14]
+The treaty also forced the British to evacuate and return to Shinde all his territories west of the Ganges.
+A resident, Mr. David Anderson (1750-1825), of St. Germains[15] (who had negotiated the treaty) was at the same time appointed to Mahadji's court.

-In 1788, Isma'il Beg, a Persian who served as a general in the Mughal army along with a few hundred Mughal and Rohilla troops led a revolt against the Maratha Empire, the major power which dominated North India at the time.
-The reason for this revolt is unknown but most suspect that he was trying to bring the Mughals glory back to North India and depose the Marathas.
-However the revolt was crushed when Ismail Beg along with his soldiers was destroyed and killed by Mahadji Scindia's armies.
-After his death, a Rohilla chief named Ghulam Kadir and an ally of Isma'il Beg, took over Delhi, capital of the Mughal dynasty and deposed and blinded the Mughal emperor Shah Alam II, placing a puppet on the Delhi throne.
-However on 2 October 1788, Mahadji Scindia, upon hearing this news, quickly assembled his army and recaptured Delhi, killing Ghulam Kadir and restoring Shah Alam II to the throne and acting as his protector.[9][10][11]
+In 1788, Isma'il Beg, a Persian who served as a general in the Mughal army along with a few hundred Mughal-Rohilla troops led a large-scale revolt against the Marathas, who dominated North India at the time.
+The reason for this revolt is unknown but most suspect that he was trying to resurrect the Islamic glory in North India and depose the Hindu Marathas.
+However, the revolt was immediately crushed and Isma'il Beg was defeated and executed by the Scindian armies.
+Thereafter, a Rohilla warlord named Ghulam Qadir, descendant of the infamously treacherous Najib-ud-Daualh and an ally of Isma'il Beg, captured Delhi, capital of the Mughals and deposed and blinded the Mughal emperor Shah Alam II, placing a puppet on the imperial throne.
+He unleased untold atrocities on the royal family and common populace, slaughtering thousands and looting about 22 Crores.
+However on 2 October 1788, Mahadji Scindia, upon hearing this news, quickly re-assembled his army and captured Delhi, torturing and eventually, killing Ghulam Qadir and restoring Shah Alam II to the throne.[17][18][19]

-He remained loyal to the English during the revolt of 1781 and played an important role in capturing Maharaja Chait Singh of Benares and crushing the revolt [12]
+He worked with the English during the revolt of 1781 and played an important role in capturing Maharaja Chait Singh of Benares and crushing the revolt [20]

-Another achievement of Mahadji was his victory over the Nizam of Hyderabad's army in a battle.[citation needed]
+Another achievement of Mahadji was his victory over the Nizam of Hyderabad.[citation needed]

-After the peace made with Tipu Sultan of Mysore in 1792, Mahadji exerted his influence to prevent the completion of a treaty between the British, the Nizam of Hyderabad, and the Peshwa, directed against Tipu.[citation needed]
+After the making peace with Tipu Sultan of Mysore in 1792, Mahadji is said to have exerted his influence to prevent the completion of an alliance between the British, the Nizam of Hyderabad, and the Peshwa against Tipu.[citation needed]

 After the Battle of Lakheri, Mahadji was now at the zenith of his power, when he died, at his military camp at Wanavdi near Pune on 12 February 1794.
 He left no heir, and was succeeded by Daulat Rao Scindia.